|Nutrition Facts (per serving)|

 Bring a large pot of water to a boil over high heat.
-Add a handful of salt to season the pasta.
+Add a handful of salt to season the water.

 Add the pasta to the pot and stir.
 Cook the pasta according to package directions, stirring frequently, until al dente (to the tooth), which means the pasta is tender but still firm.

 Heat the olive oil in a small saucepan over medium heat.
 Sauté the garlic in the olive oil for about 1 to 2 minutes, stirring frequently, until it is fragrant.